Mould and process optimisation

 • Prevention of downtimes

-Graphite Materials - Fallstudien - Sputtern - Sinterform überlastet
+Graphite Materials - Case studies - Sputtering - Sintering mold overloaded

 Sintering mold overloaded

-Graphite Materials - Fallstudien - Sputtern - Graphitform
+Graphite Materials - Case studies - Sputtering - Graphite mold

 Process results

-We carried out a FEM simulation on the basis of the data supplied by the customer and the specified framework conditions such as temperature and pressure.
-We were able to determine that changing the inner corner radii was the best option for improving the shape.
+Based on the data supplied by the customer and the specified framework conditions such as temperature and pressure, we carried out an FEM simulation was carried out.
+We found that changing the inner corner radii was the best option for improving the shape.

 Stable sintered mould